basav22/node-cli/README.md

 NOTE: Put the file in root directory.

+# How to run
+npm install -g node-cli

 Future -
+- Put it on npm
+- Schedule deploymenent for PROD(e.g.)
-1. Auto deploy on git push
+- Auto deploy on git push
-2. Push deploy logs(branch, apiserver, user, dateTime, deploystatus) to mongo
+- Push deploy logs(branch, apiserver, user, dateTime, deploystatus) to mongo

 Have an idea /want to contribute, create a pull request.
 I will be happy to co-ordinate.